zulip/zulip/templates/corporate/policies/privacy.md

 by some other means.
 Please note that if you’ve opted not to receive legal notice emails from us (or you haven’t provided us with your email address), those legal notices will still govern your use of the Services, and you are still responsible for reading and understanding them.
-We will generally provide such notice about Privacy Policy changes at least 14 days in advance of the new Privacy Policy taking effect.
+We will generally aim to provide such notice about Privacy Policy changes at least 14 days in advance of the new Privacy Policy taking effect.
 If you use the Services after any changes to the Privacy Policy have come into effect, that means you agree to all of the changes.
 Use of information we collect is subject to the Privacy Policy in effect at the time such information is collected.